On the synchronization of coupled random walks and applications to social systems: Introduction

 \section{Introduction}

-1 - Over the last years, we have seen the worldwide emergence of exacerbated opinion polarization going beyond just a presidential election.
-The emergence of very closed-minded groups such as neo-fascists and anti-vaccination \cite{gravelle2022estimating,kaplan1998emergence}, as well as strong dis-trustfulness of government-regulated information sources are all aspects of this phenomena.
-Contemporary studies \cite{SM1,SM2,SM3,SM4,SM6} relate this exacerbated polarization to the diffusion of manipulated or incorrect information ("fake news"), and exposure algorithms in social media.
-On the other hand, the dis-trustfulness of information coming from previously trusted sources is generally correlated to low education levels \cite{ dean1961alienation}.
+The worldwide emergence of exacerbated opinion polarization is an important social phenomenon.
+The emergence of very closed-minded groups such as neo-fascists and anti-vaccination \cite{gravelle2022estimating,kaplan1998emergence} is related to polarization.
+Contemporary studies \cite{SM1,SM2,SM3,SM4,SM6} relate the opinion polarization to the diffusion of manipulated or incorrect information (``fake news''), and exposure algorithms in social media.
+On the other hand, strong distrust of government-regulated information sources is generally correlated to low-level education in \cite{ dean1961alienation}.

-14 - An increasing field of research in physics is the analysis of opinion dynamics which simplest model is the well-studied voter model.
-This model was idealized to study competition of species \cite{clifford1973model} and latter used to study social phenomena \cite{holley1975ergodic}.
-It is well-known in the academic community because it is one of the few non-equilibrium stochastic processes that is solved exactly in any dimension \cite{castellano2009statistical,redner2001guide}.

-22 - The voter model consist of three steps: pick a node at random; change the state of the selected node to that of a randomly-selected neighbor, and; repeat these two steps until consensus is achieved \cite{castellano2009statistical}.
-Notice that the voter model presents complete trustfulness.
-The state (opinion) of any agent becomes identical to the neighbor's with probability one (probabilities enter in the model only in the choosing of which neighbor to copy).

-30 - A physical approach to opinion formation dynamics is also important to social sciences.
-From empirical data became evident that the probability distribution of votes ($\nu$) for a candidate ($P(\nu$)) obeys simple scaling functions, and those functions are the same for many countries, suggesting the existence of universal behavior \cite{travieso2006spread, fortunato2007scaling, costa2003brazilian,costa1999scaling, castellano2009statistical}.
-The voter model is not the best model to reproduce such empirical data.
-Nevertheless, it is useful to elucidate the mechanisms behind opinion dynamics and is a cornerstone to the formulation of more advanced models that better fit the data \cite{castellano2009statistical,bernardes2002election, gonzalez2004opinion,sousa2005consensus}.